FalconSocial/frontend-assignment/README.md

 - How did you decide to structure the application?
 How is it architectured?
 - How do you manage state in the application?
+- How do you divide the application into smaller components?
 - How scalable is your application?
 - How well does it perform?
 Which coding patterns and constructs do you utilise?
 - Where and how do you handle edge cases?
 What about error handling?
 Is it accessible?